njoroofficial/budget_planner/README.md

 - Node.js 18+ installed on your machine
 - npm, yarn, pnpm, or bun package manager
-- A free Supabase account (https://supabase.com)
+- A modern web browser with localStorage enabled

 ### Installation